 Images from both days are uploaded all was now good, hopefully saved for another day, I hope whoever started it receives their karma in due course, the chateau has been here many years the land is given to an Abbey by a Viscount in 1159. and residences built for the Abbots, this chateau dates to the XVIth century and remained property of the abbey until the revolution, there is also a moulin attached to the land (although I missed this), In 1851, important works are undertaken: restructuring of the annexes, deletion of the chapel, new roof slates, adding of the brick tower, the chateau does away with the elements of the cistercian barn for the benefit of the single residence.
 The residential building is rectangular in shape 40 m long, 10m wide and 15m high.
 The Renaissance decorations around the door are dated 1561, mullion windows, or the grand staircase.
 Beautiful ceilings and chimneys and a wall decoration all complement this chateau.
 Although there is plenty of photos (even medieval events in the 1990’s) and articles with its location at present I’m saying nothing..

-Article updated 2017, i can now reveal its identity to you all, sadly the chateau is no more, 4 local 13 year old teenagers on the 7th of August of this year playing with paper, inadvertently setting fire to the whole buildings causing extensive damage throughout the property. all its floors and roofs are now gone. i feel sad in the fact we tried so hard to make sure it survived last time around, but unfortunately for this chateau, others had different ideas.
+2017, Sadly i get now to reveal its identity to you all, the chateau as we know it, is no more, it would seem 4, 13 year old local teenagers on the 7th of August of this year playing with paper, inadvertently set fire to the whole buildings causing extensive damage throughout the property. most of its floors and all of its roofs are now gone. i feel sad in the fact we tried so hard to make sure it survived last time around, but unfortunately for this chateau, others had very different ideas.

 Source – Société Culturelle du Pays Graulhétois

 The night of the fire, Source – Service Départemental d’Incendie et de Secours du Tarn